evolvingstuff/vdw2/content/posts/preterm-birth-27x-more-likely-if-low-vitamin-d-dark-skin-in-this-case.md

 #### See also in VitaminDWiki

-* <a href="/posts/preterm-birth-8x-more-likely-if-poor-vitamin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Preterm birth 8X more likely if poor Vitamin D Receptor – Dec 2019">Preterm birth 8X more likely if poor Vitamin D Receptor – Dec 2019</a>  skin color not described
+* [Preterm birth 8X more likely if poor Vitamin D Receptor – Dec 2019](/posts/preterm-birth-8x-more-likely-if-poor-vitamin-d-receptor)  skin color not described